Norvik-Alexian/Natural-Language-Processing-Course/README.md

 called the "English Stemmer" or "Porter2 Stemmer".
 It offers a slight imporvment over the original Porter Stemmer, both in logic and speed.

+## Lemmatization
+In contrast to stemming, lemmatization looks beyond word reduction, and considers as language's full vocabulary to apply a morphological analysis to words. \
+The lemma of 'was' is 'be' and the lemma of 'mice' is 'mouse'.

+Lemmatization is typically seen as much more informative than simple stemming, which is why Spacy has opted to only have Lemmatization available instead of Stemming.

+Lemmatization looks at surrounding text to determine a given word's part of speech, it does not categorize phrases.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures) \
 [SRF time code](https://strftime.org/) \